bilha-analytics/bilha-analytics.github.io/_posts/2025-05-23-AMR-topics-structure.md

 # What we investigated and how
-This piece is a curious investigation into the kind of community-related AMR research that was happeninig before the pandemic versus after the pandemic.
+This piece is a curious investigation into the kind of community-related AMR research that was happening before the pandemic versus after the pandemic.
 Now, there are several aspects we could consider when exploring community-level AMR.
 For instance,

 - Behavioural aspects: why people misuse antibiotics, public awareness, cultural factors.

 - Social determinants: how poverty, education, access to healthcare influence AMR.

-- Surveillane: monitoring resistance patterns in the community.
+- Surveillance: monitoring resistance patterns in the community.

 - Interventions: community-based programs to reduce antibiotic use or improve hygiene.

-- Enviromental links: AMR in water, soil, agriculture, and its impact on human communities.
+- Environmental links: AMR in water, soil, agriculture, and its impact on human communities.

 - Policy and stewardship: community-level antibiotic stewardship programs, local guidelines.

 **A multi-tech lens:** That's a lot to cover!
 Therefore, this time around, we take a techie's lens - and by that, we mean focusing on any tools and techniques, cutting across both computational and biomedical domains.
 This narrows our focus to exploring tools and techniques (regardless of other factors, such as whether the tools are for surveillance or identifying social determinants) that might suggest readily actionable areas.
-A detailed descrition of the PubMed search term is provided towards the end of the article.
+A detailed description of the PubMed search term is provided towards the end of the article.